-When uploading any Perl or PHP script file you need to make sure that the file is uploaded in ASCII (Text) mode and not Binary mode.
-If your program is uploading the files and mode is automatically be set, try switching to manual and make sure it is ASCII (Text) mode.
+When uploading any Perl or PHP script file, make sure that the file is uploaded in ASCII (text) mode and not binary mode.
+If your program is uploading the files and mode is automatically be set, try switching to manual and make sure it is ASCII (text) mode.

 Not uploaded to the correct directory

 Make sure the script file is being uploaded to a directory that has executable permissions.
 In the case of Perl files, we suggest uploading all Perl files to the public_html/cgi-bin/ directory.

 Make sure the file is formatted for Linux